jiayuehua/blog/_posts/2019-11-09-llvm-from-scratch.md

 `ninja cxx` takes about 84 seconds.
 `ninja check-cxx` takes about 50 minutes (but see the caveat below about `cxx_under_test`).

+You can invoke CMake with `-DCMAKE_BUILD_TYPE=Debug` to produce a `clang` binary with assertions enabled.
+This takes only about 60 minutes to build, but you wouldn't want to use the resulting binary for anything heavy-duty because it's so slow.

 ## Step 5: Run specific tests.

 Running a specific test or directory-of-tests for any product is easy: